ap-csp-whs-2024-2025/intro-assignment-AmyN226/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is I am a twin.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: What is your favorite color?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in I am part of the Pawsitive Rescue club and Astro Physics Club, I am on the badminton team,